 Arthur Emmons Raymond was born on 24th March 1899 at Boston, Massachusetts in the USA, the son of the owner of a luxury hotel.
 He grew up in Pasadena, California and completed a B.A. at Harvard University, and a M.S. in aeronautical engineering at MIT in 1921.
 He spent his entire career at the Douglas Aircraft Company and was the aeronautical engineer who led the team that designed the DC-3.

 A large quantity of data has been collected and new information is contantly being added.
-Probably of the greatest significance are the complete records held of all RAYMOND and variant entries in the GRO indexes (originally at Somerset House, then at St. Catherine's House and later at The Family Records Centre, consisting of births, marriages, deaths, adoptions, military records (including baptisms from 1761) and overseas (including Consular) records.
+Probably of the greatest significance are the complete records held of all RAYMOND and variant entries in the GRO indexes (originally at Somerset House, then at St. Catherine's House and later at The Family Records Centre) consisting of births, marriages, deaths, adoptions, military records (including baptisms from 1761) and overseas (including Consular) records.
 It should be noted that, unlike those online anywhere else, our Birth and Death indexes are complete up to the end of 2018.

 The Rayment Society operates a number of websites, the primary one being www.rayment.org